Helen Fremont

 Helen Fremont homepage banner image

 Helen Fremont is an award-winning author and essayist.
 She wrote the critically-acclaimed, national best-selling book, After Long Silence.
 Her second memoir, The Escape Artist, was selected as an “Editor’s Choice” new book by The New York Times in 2020.
-Her latest book, Outside the Lines will be released October 3, 2025.
+Her latest book, Outside the Lines has just been released October 3, 2025.

 Featured Book: Outside the Lines